Last Updated on May 6, 2021 by Red Nomad OZ

 At least the sudden and immediate loss of credibility left me free to take photos.
 And I DID see the elusive Yellow Chat – although YOU won’t!
 Not here, anyway.
 They were too far away to get a good shot.

 2 The Massive Blush

-Because successfully negotiating the huge 9+ metre tide, treacherous rocks, mangroves and soft sand hazards would REALLY give those driving skills a workout, wouldn’t it?!
+Because negotiating the huge 9+ metre tide and treacherous rock, mangrove and soft sand hazards REALLY gives those driving skills a workout, wouldn’t it?!

 Having to phone a friend to pull you out when you’re bogged might be a little embarrassing.

 But then who do you call when BOTH of you are hopelessly bogged and that massive tide’s rolling in??